dominodatalab/domino-research/guides/mlflow/README.md

 ### 4. Using the MLflow registry in your own scripts

-If you'd like to use your local MLflow registry in your own code, you'll need the following config:
+If you'd like to use your local MLflow registry in your own code, you can use the sample code below:

 ```python
 import os